Is Macbeth a tragic hero? Here are 20 essays about Macbeth that can help you explore this and other questions.

 In the story, Macbeth is given a prophecy from three witches that he is destined to become King of Scotland.
 His wife overhears, and she joins him on a quest to make this happen that ends in several murders.

 Like all of Shakespeare’s works, this play lends itself well to interesting essay topics.
 If you need to write one, these ideas for essays about Macbeth will get you started.
+You might also be interested in these essay topics about Macbeth.

 For help with your essays, check out our round-up of the best essay checkers.